 - Google will show you if the image appears on any other sites and any similar images that it finds

 If by doing this you become suspicious and suspect the person you are chatting to is not who they say they are, trust your instincts.
-Sometimes people will steal the photos of other real people to create fake profiles, so it is a good idea to check this.
+Sometimes people will steal photos of other real people to create fake profiles.

 There are several other red flags to watch out for when starting a conversation with someone via a dating site or app.
-With Tinder there are sometimes malware scammer bots.
-They usually target men, but also women too.
+With Tinder, there are sometimes malware spammer bots.
+They usually target men, but women can also be targets.
 If you’ve met someone on Tinder who responds very quickly and seems like they aren’t listening to what you’re saying, chances are they could be a bot.
 A major red flag with these bots is if they send you a strange link and ask you to click it.
 DON’T CLICK IT!
 This link could put malware on your device and allow scammers to access your information.

 Aside from robot scammers, there are also human scammers lurking on dating sites.
-Red flags include the following:
+Warning signs include the following:

 - The person you are chatting with immediately asks you to talk with them privately via personal email or some other messaging service outside of the dating site or app.